 Testicular Torsion is when a loose testicle twists around the spermatic chord.
 When this happens, it cuts off the blood flow to the testicle.
 It should be treated as a medical emergency.

 This is thankfully a rare problem, especially in newborns.
 But, if your newborn son is diagnosed with it, we offer information that can help.

 What happens under normal conditions?

-The testicles (also called the testes; a single testicle is also called a testis) are part of the male reproductive system.
-These organs are usually contained within a sac of skin called the scrotum, which hangs beneath the penis.
+The testicles (also called testes) are part of the male reproductive system.
+One testicle is called a testis.
+Normally, these organs are found within a sac of skin called the scrotum, hanging below the penis.

 What is testicular torsion?

 If the testes do not properly attach to the scrotum (as a birth defect), they can move and twist.
 They can twist around the blood supply, and cut it off.
 Without its blood supply, a testicle could "die."
 This problem can occur during pregnancy, before delivery, or around the time of birth.